wydadfulbert/FlaskApp/README.md

 Check the configuration at 53: https://github.com/charroux/st2scl/blob/main/deployment.yml

-Check also where the Kubernetes service is registered in the gataway at line 72.
+Check also where the Kubernetes service is registered in the gateway at line 72.

 Apply again the config:
 ```